Enalmada/env-valibot/README.md

 [t3-env](https://github.com/t3-oss/t3-env)
 * only supported zod.
 I wanted to use valibot for smaller package size
 * only supported buildtime (in progress at time of writing).
 I needed runtime variable support.

+## Build Notes
+* Using [latest module and target settings](https://stackoverflow.com/questions/72380007/what-typescript-configuration-produces-output-closest-to-node-js-18-capabilities/72380008#72380008) for current LTS
+* using tsc for types until [bun support](https://github.com/oven-sh/bun/issues/5141#issuecomment-1727578701) comes around

+## Contribute
+Using [changesets](https://github.com/changesets/changesets) so please remember to run "changeset" with any PR.
+Give consideration for the summary as it is what will show up in the changelog.